 6. Take Tikta Ghrita each morning of the cleanse.

 Tikta Ghrita is the medicated ghee taken before and during most Ayurvedic cleanses.
-It is extra essential during a Fall cleanse to balance the Pitta (heat) that has been accumulating throughout the summer season.
-Tikta Ghrita is a ghee infused with powerful bitter herbs specific for detoxification, pitta imbalance, liver issues and clearing the complexion.
-Take 1 Tbsp each morning on an empty stomach, 3-7 days before the cleanse and each day during the cleanse itself.
+It is extra essential during a fall cleanse to balance the Pitta (heat) that has accumulated throughout the summer season.
+Tikta Ghrita is a ghee infused with powerful bitter herbs specific for detoxification, Pitta imbalance, liver issues, and clearing the complexion.
+Take 1 tablespoon each morning on an empty stomach, 3 to 7 days before the cleanse, and each day during the cleanse itself.

-7. Perform a daily warm oil massage with Vata Oil.
+7. Perform a warm oil massage with Vata Oil daily.

-Another important practice to aid in a Fall cleanse is the Ayurvedic self-oil massage known as Abhyanga.
-This is perfect for reducing Vata in the Fall season, while also aiding in detoxification by releasing the toxins that are stored in the deep tissues.
-This is best done with the herb-infused oil known as Vata Oil, but if this is not available refined sesame oil is the next best oil for the Fall season.
-Perform this self-oil massage each night before bed for 3-7 days before the cleanse, every night during the cleanse and about 3 times a week post-cleanse.
+Another essential practice to support a fall cleanse is the Ayurvedic self-oil massage known as Abhyanga.
+This is perfect for reducing Vata in the fall season, while also aiding in detoxification by releasing the toxins that are stored in the deep tissues.
+This is best done with Vata Massage Oil, but if this is not available, refined sesame oil is the next best oil for the fall season.
+Perform this self-oil massage each night before bed for 3 to 7 days before the cleanse, every night during the cleanse, and about 3 times a week post-cleanse.

-Click here for full instructions on the Ayurvedic Oil Massage.
+Click here for full instructions on the Ayurvedic Oil Massage (Abhyanga).

 8. Sweat each day.

-Sweating, also known as svedana, is a great compliment to any cleanse to help detoxify the system on a deeper level.
-The best methods to do this are either by taking a ginger bath, sauna or steam.
-Since dryness is prevalent in the Fall, it is helpful to do the oil massage directly before or after the sweating to avoid drying out the body (especially with a dry sauna).
-Perform one of these sweating measures every day for 3-7 days before the cleanse, every day of the cleanse and 3 times a week post-cleanse.
+Sweating, also known as svedana, is a great complement to any cleanse to detoxify the system on a deeper level.
+The best methods for this are by taking a ginger bath, sauna soak, or steam.
+Since dryness is prevalent in the fall, it is helpful to do the oil massage directly before or after the sweating to avoid drying out the body (especially with a dry sauna).
+Perform one of these sweating measures every day for 3 to 7 days before the cleanse, every day of the cleanse, and 3 times a week post-cleanse.

 9. Perform gentle restorative Yoga each morning.

-A great compliment to a Fall cleanse is the grounding action (or non-action) of some restorative Yoga.
-This can be done in a classroom setting or even better at home with some pillows or bolsters (see pictures below).
-Gentle forward folds, reclined seated postures (i.e. supta virasana, supta badhakonsana, supta padmasana) or “legs up the wall” are all great postures for this time.
+A great complement to a fall cleanse is the grounding practice of restorative Yoga.
+This can be done in a classroom setting or, even better, at home with some pillows or bolsters (see pictures below).
+Gentle forward folds, reclined seated postures (i.e. supta virasana, supta badhakonasana, supta padmasana), or “legs up the wall” are all great postures for this time.
 Stay in each pose for several minutes, using a pillow to hold you up.
-Perform a couple of these Vata-soothing, stress reducing postures each day of the cleanse and several days each week post-cleanse to work on both the body and the mind.
+Perform a couple of these Vata-soothing, stress-reducing postures each day of the cleanse and several days each week post-cleanse to work on both the body and the mind.

 *Scroll down below for pictures of these restorative postures!